Walter-hsieh/ai-chemist/README.md

 - [ ] try grok's api
 - [ ] prosoal.docx shoud include the name of the llm, and also user's prompt as the appedix in the end.
 - [ ] add perplexity as one of choice.
+- [ ] provide the reasonal reseason why using the ligand and research direction
+- [ ] The synthesis details shoulde tailored with user's current equipment